RobColeman/SparkExamples/README.md

 # sparkExamples
-Some simple, useful examples in Scala Spark
+Some examles of ETL, statistics, and ML in spark